krishnaclouds/krishnaclouds.github.io/_posts/2024-06-22-the-daily-glance.markdown

 ![Fan](/images/fan.jpg)

 On a humid day, a seemingly simple yet deeply intricate image emerges.
-Crafted by an object we all turn to for solace—a fan or perhaps a simple window—adorned with a warm blanket, it stands as a silent sentinel against the oppressive heat.
+Crafted by an object we all turn to for solace - a fan or perhaps a simple window-adorned with a warm blanket, it stands as a silent sentinel against the oppressive heat.

 The shadows it casts tell a different tale, woven by the reflections of nearby windows, the draping pants hanging from the balcony, and the gentle tinkling of decorative bells.